elouanj/QT_calculator/README.md

-Traning to QT by designing a calculator
+QT traning by designing a calculator